urbit/docs/docs/talk/gall.md

 # The new Gall model

-This document is complemented by the source code of applications that use the new gall model (like hall), but doesn't require it.
+This document is complemented by the source code of applications that use the new Gall model (like hall), but doesn't require it.
 Code snippets and diagrams will be provided where useful.
 Some knowledge of Hoon and the functioning of Hoon apps is assumed.

-New gall has not yet fully solidified.
+New Gall has not yet fully solidified.
 As such, structure and naming are tentative to change.

 ## Table of contents